Victoria-Hodder/bank-account-app/README.md

 ...which would add a new user by the name of "Maya" in your database.
 An id will be automatically created for you.

 You can download and learn more about postman here https://www.postman.com/

+## Testing the app

+...
+Documentation to follow ...